See also: Appendix 3: PGR Academic Misconduct policy

 11.11

-Allegations of misconduct by PGRs in any part of their formal assessment (including but not limited to reviews of progress, the thesis and the oral examination) other than taught components will be dealt with under the Assessment Misconduct Policy for PGRs (Appendix 3).
-No decision about the PGR’s progression or the outcome of the examination may be made until the misconduct has been investigated.
+Allegations of misconduct by a PGR in any formal assessment (including but not limited to reviews of progress, the thesis and the oral examination) other than in credit-bearing taught modules will be dealt with according to the Assessment Misconduct Policy for PGRs (Appendix 3).
+No decision about the PGR’s progression or the outcome of the examination may be made until the investigation has been concluded.

 11.12

-Allegations of misconduct by a PGR in a taught component of their PGR programme will be dealt with according to the Academic Misconduct Policy for taught students, with a report being made to the Progression Panel.
+Allegations of misconduct by a PGR in credit-bearing taught modules that form part of their PGR programme will be dealt with according to the Academic Misconduct Policy for taught students, with a report being made to the Progression Panel (where applicable).
 Note that disciplinary academic misconduct offences in a taught component are dealt with under Regulation 7: Student Discipline via the Academic Misconduct Disciplinary Procedure.

 11.13

-Allegations of research misconduct by a PGR (including, but not limited to, ethics approvals, data management and dissemination), even if identified in a formal assessment and whether or not it is published or otherwise disseminated, will be dealt with according to the Policy for the Investigation of an Allegation of Research Misconduct.
+Allegations of research misconduct by a PGR (including, but not limited to, ethics approvals, data management and dissemination), even if identified in a formal assessment and whether or not the research is published or otherwise disseminated, will be dealt with according to the Policy for the Investigation of an Allegation of Research Misconduct.
 Where there is doubt as to whether the Assessment Misconduct Policy for PGRs or the Policy for the Investigation of an Allegation of Research Misconduct should apply, the latter policy takes precedence.
 Serious research misconduct can result in the termination of the PGR’s enrolment at the University.
 Where a member of staff is also a PGR and their employment is research related, the staffing elements of the Research Misconduct policy take precedence.
+Where research misconduct is alleged during the assessment process but is investigated under the Policy for the Investigation of Allegation of Research Misconduct, then no decision about the PGR’s progression or the outcome of the examination may be made until the investigation has been concluded.

 11.14